lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 #### Catch errors in course materials

-If you find an error in any of the course materials (typo, incorrect statement, etc.), post in the `#oops` channel on Discord.
+If you find an error in any of the course materials (typo, incorrect statement, etc.), post in the `#errors-in-course-material` channel on Discord.
 I will decide whether it's truly an error and not a duplicate.
 If it is really an error, you get a quarter of a point.
 Only the first person to post about an error gets the points.
 You can earn a max of 1 total point toward your 100 for the course (for four errors).